Bangkok Arrival Guide and Travel Tips

 Here’s what you need to know:

 • Exchanging Money: Avoid airport exchange counters (except in the basement, where rates are better).
 Exchange your money in the city for the best deals at places like SuperRich.
+Exchange offices reject ripped, worn-out foreign bills or dirty ones, so bring clean notes that you want exchanged.

 Thai Baht Currency

-Thai ATM machines
+Thai Baht ATM machines

 5. Getting from the Airport to the City

-Grab Taxi (Recommended)
+Grab Taxi (ride share app)

 • Reliable and cashless.
 Costs 400-600 Baht, plus an optional toll fee of 25-70 Baht.

-Airport Rail Link (Budget-Friendly)
+Airport Rail Link

-• Connects to the BTS and MRT.
-Costs 35-45 Baht.
+• Connects to BTS and MRT for on-ward travel.

 • Best if you’re staying near public transport and traveling light.

-• Fastest way especially during rush hour
+• Fastest way into the city, especially during rush hour.

-Regular Taxis (Convenient)
+Regular Taxis

 • Metered taxis are available but can be hit-or-miss.